 - A Date with Rosie Palms: Two Security Guards think Eddie is "whacking it" outside Gwen's cabin.
 See Cassandra Truth.

 - Nice Character, Mean Actor: Gwen.
 To a T (and combines with Bitch in Sheep's Clothing to be the point of the movie).
-She may play the gorgeous romantic lead on screen, but everybody around her, from her publicist to her lover, knows what a pain in the ass she is to deal with.
+She may play the sweet and gorgeous romantic lead on screen, but everybody around her, from her publicist to her lover, knows what a pain in the ass she is to deal with.
 She also thinks Kiki is this.